Next: R7RS small language, Previous: Library modules - R7RS standard libraries, Up: Library modules - R7RS standard libraries [Contents][Index]

 must load a file implicitly and transparently.
 So R7RS’s import

-is semantically Gauche’s use
+is semantically Gauche’s use.

-only appears at the beginning of the Scheme
+The hybrid import only appears at the beginning of the Scheme

 scripts.
 It finds out whether the script is in the traditional Gauche